 NTEC does not represent a forward-thinking solution for the electricity needs of the area, and it does not reflect the urgency of our current global warming crisis.
 It should not be allowed to be built.

-Jim Paine about 6 years ago
+Jim Paine over 6 years ago

 Members of the Minnesota Public Utilities Commission,